EddyVerbruggen/nativescript-plugin-firebase/docs/REMOTECONFIG.md

 <img src="images/remote-config.png" width="500px" height="482px" alt="Remote Config"/>

-To enable support for Remote Config you need to manually adjust [Podfile](../platforms/ios/Podfile) and [include.gradle](../platforms/android/include.gradle).

-Just uncomment the relevant lines (one for each platform) to add the SDK's to your app.
+If you didn't choose this feature during installation you can manually uncomment the relevant lines to add the SDK's to your app in [Podfile](../platforms/ios/Podfile) and [include.gradle](../platforms/android/include.gradle).

 ## Functions